lsa-pucrs/donnie-assistive-robot-sw/docs/source/building/index.rst

 Introduction
 -------------

-This manual has all files required to understand how to build the Donnie's body with a 3D printer.
+This manual has all files required to understand how to build the Donnie robot.
+It explains how to print the Donnie's body with a 3D printer and manufacture the necessary boards.
+It also tells you the operation of the firmware and teaches you how to assembly the parts.

 Required Material
 -----------------